Built in 1978, by Halter Marine of New Orleans, Louisiana (hull #582) as the Capt. Jentry for the Jackson Marine Corporation of Houston, Texas.

-She was originally operated by Darce Towing of Houston, Texas.
-The tug was leased from the Jackson Marine Company of Houston, Texas.
-The tug was painted in the Jackson Marine colors which were white on top, 6(in) black stripe, then haze gray underneath.
-She operated as an anchor tug with pipe laying and jet barges in the Gulf of Mexico in the spring, summer, and winter of 1978.
+In 1978, the tug was leased to the Darce Towing Company of Houston, Texas.
+Where she operated as an anchor tug, with pipe laying, and jet barges in the Gulf of Mexico during the spring, summer, and winter of 1978.

-Jackson Marine was owned by the Halliburton Corporation of Houston, Texas.
+The Jackson Marine Corporation was owned by the Halliburton Corporation of Houston, Texas.
 The company owned a total of ninety vessels.
 Consisting mainly of offshore tugs, and supply vessels.
-With some chemical transport and some well stimulation vessels.
+With some chemical transport and well stimulation vessels.

-Jackson Marine Corporation later merged with Zapata Gulf Marine of Houston, Texas and Gulf Fleet of Houston, Texas.
+The Jackson Marine Corporation later merged with the Zapata Gulf Marine Company of Houston, Texas and the Gulf Fleet Marine Company of Houston, Texas.
 The company became the largest shipping company in the world with a total of four hundred fifteen vessels.

-In the fall of 1986, Seahorse Marine of Lockport, Louisiana merged into Zapata Gulf Marine adding an additional ninety vessels to the fleet.
+In the fall of 1986, Seahorse Marine Incorporated of Lockport, Louisiana merged into the Zapata Gulf Marine Company adding an additional ninety vessels to the fleet.

-Seahorse Marine had been founded by the Arthur Levey family as Arthur Levey Boat Company after World War II.
+The Seahorse Marine Company had been founded by the Arthur Levey family as Arthur Levey Boat Company after World War II.
 The company was later acquired by Petrolane Natural Gas of Belding, Mississippi.
 Where the company was renamed Seahorse Marine.
-In 1985, Petrolane was acquired by Texas Eastern of Houston, Texas.
+In 1985, Petrolane was acquired by the Texas Eastern Company of Houston, Texas.
 Which was a larger natural gas company.
-However, in the fall of 1986, Texas Eastern traded the company to Zapata Gulf Marine for an exchange of stock.
+However in the fall of 1986, the Texas Eastern Company traded the company to the Zapata Gulf Marine Company for an exchange of stock.

-In 2003, the tug was acquired by Gellatly Criscione Services of Point Pleasant, New Jersey.
+In 2003, the tug was acquired by the Gellatly Criscione Services Corporation of Point Pleasant, New Jersey.
 Where she was renamed as the Mary Gellatly.

 In 2010, the tug was outfitted with and upper wheelhouse.
-The tug's towing gear consists of a double drum tow winch equipped with 2,000(ft) of 1.75(in) diameter stainless steel towing wire.
-The towing winch is driven by a single GM 6-71 diesel engine.
+The tug's towing gear consists of a double drum tow winch, equipped with 2,000(ft) of 1.75(in) diameter stainless steel towing wire.
+The towing winch is driven by a single, GM 6-71 diesel engine.

-(Captain Eric Takakjian, Captain Brian Fournier)
+(Captain Eric Takakjian, Captain John W. Hume, Captain Brian Fournier)